 Solar energy is on the rise – especially in states that have adopted strong public policies to encourage solar power.

-- America’s solar energy revolution is being led by 12 states – the Dazzling Dozen – which have the highest per-capita solar electricity capacity* in the nation.
+- o America’s solar energy revolution is being led by 12 states; which have the highest per-capita solar electricity capacity* in the nation.
 These 12 states – Arizona, Nevada, Hawaii, New Jersey, New Mexico, California, Delaware, Colorado, Vermont, Massachusetts, North Carolina and Maryland – account for 28 percent of the U.S. population and 21 percent of U.S. electricity consumption, but 85 percent of total U.S. solar electricity capacity and 87 percent of the solar photovoltaic capacity installed in 2012.

 Strong public policies at every level of government can help unlock America’s potential for clean solar energy.
 To achieve America’s full solar potential:

-- State governments should set ambitious goals for solar energy and adopt policies to meet them.
+o State governments should set ambitious goals for solar energy and adopt policies – including many of those described in this report – to meet them.
 State governments should also use their role as the primary regulators of electric utilities to encourage utility investments in solar energy, implement rate structures that maximize the benefits of solar energy to consumers, and support smart investments to move toward a more intelligent electric grid in which distributed sources of energy such as solar power play a larger role.